mbiesiad/awesome-translations/README.md

 - [Intermediate English Grammar and punctuation](https://www.coursera.org/specializations/intermediate-grammar) - English grammar course for people with experience provided by the University of California.
 - [Advanced English Grammar and punctuation](https://www.coursera.org/specializations/advanced-grammar-punctuation#courses) - English grammar course for experts provided by the University of California.
 - [Natural Language Processing](https://www.coursera.org/specializations/natural-language-processing) - Teaches how to use machine learning to understand and manipulate human language.
 It requires a working knowledge of machine learning, intermediate Python experience including DL frameworks & proficiency in calculus, linear algebra, & statistics.
-- [Machine Translation](https://www.coursera.org/learn/machinetranslation) - This course explain the basic principles of translation algoritms.
+- [Machine Translation](https://www.coursera.org/learn/machinetranslation) - Explains the basic principles of translation algoritms.
 It is provided by the Karlsruhe Institute of Technology (Germany).

 ## Other